truenas/middleware/docs/userguide/freenas_intro.rst

 * Jails and Plugins have been temporarily removed as they will be replaced by a new Apps framework based on `iocage <https://github.com/iocage/iocage>`_.

+* Support for volume encryption has been removed.
+This means that you can not create or import an encrypted volume.

 In addition to the new features, the following options have changed in the GUI:

 * An icon has been added for accessing the "New UI".